Favourited 171 times

 If you like to balance social time with some quiet time, there are plenty of quiet spots available for your free time, and some quiet solo tasks if you prefer that sometimes.

 Travel to here is easy: 2hrs from Melbourne by train directly to Violet Town station or via Benalla if coming by train from Sydney.
-Minimum stay 2 weeks, longer can be better.
-Longer stays by arrangement after the first week.
+Minimum stay 1 month.

 Please make initial contact by email.
 In your application, or on your profile, please ensure that you outline your work experience, what study you have done, your skills, passions and interests, why you are interested to come here, and include at least one photo of you.
 We do like to see your smiling face.
 References or positive reviews can be helpful if you have them.